Get your free and exclusive +30-page Authentication Analytics Whitepaper

 Application Server:

 The application server is written in Golang (while any other programming language or framework would have worked as well).
-It manages all the incoming requests and take care of all the business logic.
-It can be accessed at https://pro-1.frontendapi.corbado.io or alternatively via the CNAME https://auth.corbado.com we have set that points to the same destination.
+It manages all the incoming requests and takes care of all the business logic.
+In our setup, it is accessible via https://auth.corbado.com.

 WebAuthn Server:

-The central part for passkey authentication / WebAuthn is the WebAuthn server, which is responsible for managing authentication requests.
-Contrary to its name, its not a server on an own host but rather an SDK / library / package that runs within the scope of the Application Server.
+The central part for passkey authentication / WebAuthn is the WebAuthn server (also called the relying party backend), which is responsible for managing authentication requests and enabling cross-platform passkey sharing.
+A WebAuthn server can be implemented either as an in-process library/SDK integrated into the application server, or as a separate hosted service (e.g. a managed identity provider).
+In our example, we use an integrated library approach.
 Read this blog post to understand more about WebAuthn server implementations.
 The WebAuthn server is not directly reachable but only via the application server.

 Database:

-3.2.1 Unified Relying Party ID to Allow Passkey Sharing Across Apps
+3.2.1 Unified Relying Party ID to enable cross-platform Passkey Sharing#

 The WebAuthn server, which manages the public keys, is the same for the web and native application.
 This ensures that the authentication data is consistently available across the two platforms, facilitating seamless passkey sharing and authentication.

-Therefore, the Relying Party ID (rpID) needs to be the same for passkeys created either in the web or native app.
+Therefore, the Relying Party ID (rpID) needs to be the same for passkeys created either in the web or native app to enable proper passkey synchronization.

 The Relying Party ID (rpID) we define in our example is set to corbado.com.
 To help you find out the suitable Relying Party ID (rpID) for your case, please have a look into our detailed guide here.